Pylons/pyramid/docs/narr/security.rst

 to view the blog, the ``group:editors`` principal is allowed to add to and edit the blog.

-Each elements of an ACL is an :term:`ACE` or access control entry.
+Each element of an ACL is an :term:`ACE` or access control entry.
 For example, in the above code block, there are three ACEs: ``(Allow, Everyone, 'view')``, ``(Allow, 'group:editors', 'add')``, and ``(Allow, 'group:editors', 'edit')``.